postgres/pgweb/docs/dev_install.rst

    and *markdown* (these are python libraries, so prefix python- for Debian packages, for example).
 #.
 Make sure you have downloaded and installed PostgreSQL (tested only
-   with *version 8.4* and later, but doesn't use any functionality that didn't exist for quite a while by then).
+   with *version 8.4* and later, but doesn't use any advanced functionality so it should work with other versions)

 #.
 Create a database in your PostgreSQL installation called pgweb
    (other names are of course possible, but that's the standard one)